bstnbuck/VShred/README.md

 * --dir (boolean)
     * secure delete whole directory
 *  --dir_name "string"
     * name of the directory, which should be recursively shredded.
 No empty directories!
+Needs `--dir` flag.
 *  --file_name "string"
     * secure delete a file
 *  --rounds some-int